IBM/flocker-driver/README.md

    - XIV
 - IBM FlashSystem V9000

-It is certified for Flocker 1.15.0, Docker 12, RHEL 7.2 and IBM Spectrum Control Base Edition (SCBE) 3.2.0 Beta.
+It is certified for Flocker 1.15.0, Docker 12, RHEL 7.2 and IBM Spectrum Control Base Edition (SCBE) 3.2.0.

 ## Overview